 Preparation: Check here for more resources and information about how to prepare for the exam.

-Time and Location: The Putnam usually takes place on the first Saturday in December, but due to COVID, the exam has been postponed, and has been tentatively scheduled on 2021-02-20 (this is subject to change as the COVID situation evolves).
+Time and Location: The Putnam mathematical competition takes place on the first Saturday in December.
+For Putnam 2023, the exam will take place on Saturday, December 2, 2023 from 8 AM – 4 PM on campus (Location TBD).
 There are two sessions, a morning session from 8 am to 11 am and an afternoon session from 1 pm to 4 pm.
 There are 6 problems in the morning session and 6 problems in the afternoon session.
 Each contestant works independently with no collaboration.
 Results of the competition become known around March of the following year.

-Contact: For general enquiries contact Professor Sarkar at sucharit[at]math.ucla.edu.
+Contact: For general inquiries contact Professor Sarkar at sucharit[at]math.ucla.edu.

-Past results: In the 2019 Putnam Mathematical Competition, the UCLA team (Ciprian Bonciocat, Jacob Zhang, Kaiqi Zhu) was ranked #4 out of 570 institutions.
+Past results: In Putnam 2022, the UCLA team was ranked #7 out of 456 institutions.

-The Basil Gordon Prize, for the top scorer among UCLA students, will be awarded to Jacob Zhang.
-The Putnam Performance Prizes for UCLA student(s) who placed g in the top 100 nationwide will be awarded to: Jacob Zhang, Kaiqi Zhu, Ciprian Bonciocat, Runze Yu, and Baiqing Zhu.
+The Basil Gordon Prize, for the top scorer among UCLA students, will be awarded to Zachary Tu.
+The Putnam Performance Prizes for UCLA student(s) who placed in the top 100 nationwide will be awarded to: Zachary Tu, Runze Yu.

 Other recent results: